spirosrap/AI-Nanodegree/README.md

 ### Mini Projects

 * Mini Project 1: Mimic Me: Track faces in a video and identify facial expressions using Affectiva :heavy_check_mark:
-* Mini Project 2: Bookworm: Learn how to build a simple question-answering agent using IBM Watson :construction:
+* Mini Project 2: Bookworm: Learn how to build a simple question-answering agent using IBM Watson :heavy_check_mark:
 ***

 ### (Old Version) Projects